mapbox/node-srs/README.md

 [![Build Status](https://secure.travis-ci.org/springmeyer/node-srs.png)](http://travis-ci.org/springmeyer/node-srs)

 This module tries its best to understand your projections, also known as "spatial reference systems".
+It works similiarly to [gdalsrsinfo](http://www.gdal.org/gdalsrsinfo.html)

 `node-srs` supports parsing a variety of textual representations of projections, like the formats known as `OGC WKT`, `ESRI WKT`, `OGC CRS URN`, or `proj4`.
 It is `ESRI WKT` that lives inside the `.prj` files that come with shapefiles and usually `OGC CRS URN` that optionally lives inside the `crs` property inside of GeoJSON files.
 TileMill - through Mapnik - needs the `proj4` representation to create coordinate transformations between two projections in order to reproject vector or raster data on the fly.